yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the panel, Stage name is highlighted.](images/stepbystep/media/image96a.png "Stage configuration panel")

 4. Now, we will begin modifying the configuration specifics for the test stage.
-Click the "1 job, 2 tasks" link for the test stage.
+Select the "1 job, 2 tasks" link for the test stage.

     ![On the screen, 1 job, 2 tasks is highlighted.](images/stepbystep/media/image97.png "Begin configuring the test stage")